tobek/laminae/notes.md

 - "Nothing that comes at the right time for you is too early or too late for me.
 Everything is fruit to me that your seasons bring, Nature." (marcus aurelius stoicism paraphrase) (CEC?
 NGC)
 - "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (NGD, CGD)
 - "...but it was not thought that fascinated him, but rather the processes by which thought moves.
 It was the machine he loved, not what the machine makes.
 The method by which the fool arrives at his folly was as dear to him as the ultimate wisdom of the wise.
 So much, indeed, did the subtle mechanism of mind fascinate him that he despised language, or looked upon it as an incomplete instrument of expression." - oscar wilde - the critic as artist
-- "Any material object which can give us pleasure in the simple contemplation of its outward qualities without any direct and definite exertion of the intellect, I call in some ways, or in some degree, beautiful." - Ruskin, Modern Painters vol i, chapter 6 (LNC or LEC maaaybe but not great)
 - "A vibrant worldview is strong enough to persuade via reason to some and via aesthetic to others" - https://twitter.com/thinkagainer/ - NGC?
 - "Beautiful and terrible things will happen.
 Don't be afraid." ― Frederick Buechner CGP?
 NGC
 - rilke quote about god coming